-Wonderfully flavorful and easy chicken dinner!
+Wonderfully flavorful and easy balsamic chicken dinner.
 Juicy chicken thighs marinated in slightly sweet, white balsamic vinegar marinade, seared and baked with red potatoes to a golden perfection.

-The very next day, I made Caprese salad for lunch with white vinegar reduction and I fell in love!
-The flavor difference really is there.
-White balsamic vinegar is lighter, crisp and I feel like it has a cleaner grape flavor.
+There truly is a flavor difference between white and dark balsamic vinegar.
+White balsamic vinegar is lighter, crispier, and I feel like it has a cleaner grape flavor.
+There are also sweet notes to it.
 When reduced, white balsamic vinegar is not as harsh and doesn’t take over flavors as much.
-I reduce it with a little honey for a little sweeter flavor and the result is so good, I can just eat it with a spoon (also good with a piece if bread).
+I reduce it with a little honey for a sweeter flavor and the result is so good, I can just eat it with a spoon.

-*Quick note: You should probably re-season your cast iron skillet after this dish since vinegar is pretty acidic.
-Many acidic foods compromise seasoning of the cast iron skillet, so do re-season it after washing.*
+Additional tip: You should re-season your cast iron skillet after this dish since vinegar is pretty acidic.
+Many acidic foods compromise seasoning of the cast iron skillet, so do re-season it.

 Balsamic Roasted Brussels Sprouts from Kosher On A Budget

 Crock Pot Balsamic Roasted Pork Tenderloin from Laura’s Sweet Spot

 If you made any of my recipes and shared them on Instagram, make sure to tag me @willcookforsmiles and #willcookforsmiles so I can see all the things you tried!

 Connect with Will Cook For Smiles!

 Be sure to click below and follow me on my social media, so you never miss a recipe.

 Don’t forget to sign up for email, so you won’t miss any new recipes.